 In EYFS we regularly observe the children in their play.
-Sometimes we record these observations using an online Learning Journey, 'EAZ MAG'.
+Sometimes, we record these observations using an online Learning Journey, 'SeeSaw' or record learning in a class floor book.
 Staff keep a record of 'significant moments' in a child's development, these observations enable staff to support them in making an overall assessment of a child's learning.
 Each term overall assessments are made using any evidence collected and practitioner knowledge of the children.
-Staff will make an overall judgement about whether a child is: 'On Track', 'Working towards' or 'Working Below'.

 Assessments are also made on a day to day basis and may or may not be recorded.
 For example, when observing a child in the creative area, a member of staff may notice that they are struggling to use scissors correctly.
-The staff member may create an observation of that child on EAZ MAG and make the relevant assessments linked to the observation, or they may simply share this knowledge with other staff who will all seek to support the child in developing their cutting skills over the coming weeks.
+The staff member may create an observation of that child and make the relevant assessments linked to the observation, or they may simply share this knowledge with other staff who will all seek to support the child in developing their cutting skills over the coming weeks.
 If several children are observed as having difficulty in the same area, staff may agree to plan a focus activity in the following weeks to support learning in this area.

-6. Working with parents
+Working with parents